mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 > `RandomSpotDetectorDescriptor`

 `RandomSpotDetectionExampleMamut` implements `SpotDetectorOp`.
-It is a SciJava op, which `compute` method accepts:
+It is a SciJava operator whose `compute` method accepts:
 - the `List< SourceAndConverter< ? > > sources`,
 - and the `ModelGraph graph` which is the Mastodon app data structure to which the spots will be added.

-It is actually much simpler to extend the abstract class `AbstractSpotDetectorOp` that has many facilities to pass receive settings and manage logging, without you having to worry about it.
+For your own Detector, it is recommended to extend the abstract class `AbstractSpotDetectorOp` that has many facilities to pass and receive settings and manage logging, without you having to worry about it.

 ## Writing a custom detector.

 We will be writing the `RandomSpotDetectionExampleMamut` class by extending `AbstractSpotDetectorOp`.
-For brievety and simplicity, this example detector will not actually process the image, but simply create spots at random location in the source image, with a radius specified by the yser.
+For brevity and simplicity, this example detector will not actually process the image, but simply create spots at random location in the source image, with a radius specified by the user.

-It is a lot simpler and faster to inherit from a convenient abstract class for the detectors you want to write: `AbstractSpotDetectorOp`.
-Hence, our detector class will start with:
+Our detector class will start with:

 ```java
 @Plugin( type = SpotDetectorOp.class, priority = Priority.LOW, name = "Random detector",